Why Choose Doyle’s Farm?

 Student trips to Doyle’s Farm are our main focus.
 Specializing in school tours at our active and local farm has made us the teachers’ first choice for agriculture related curriculum in the state.

 A field trip to Doyle’s Farm is fun, safe and educational.
 Grade specific programs let student learn all about farming and where our food comes from.
-Our programs meet more of the NJ curriculum criteria for each grade, while providing background knowledge for the students when completing other criteria from the curriculum.
+Our programs meet NJ curriculum criteria for each grade listed below.

 Our goal is to acquaint students with the vanishing heritage of farm living.
 Additionally, all our visitors enjoy the peaceful farm setting as a change of pace from today’s busy life-style.

 Click on your grade below to see what NJ curriculum needs we meet: